bernardfitch/saleae-logic-SimpleParallelNoClock-Analyzer/README.md

+### forked purely to allow me to trigger a build without pushing a commit to the original repo

 # saleae-logic-SimpleParallelNoClock-Analyzer

 Plugin for Saleae Logic Software.
 Analyzer for parallel data communication without a clock signal.
 The data word transmitted is re-evaluated on every data transition.